Browsed by

 Red Rock is a scenic 13-mile drive with lots of pullouts that lead to trails.
 The scenery was beautiful with the desert plant life and climbing rocks and canyons, but I was having a hard time locating the birds.
 They seemed extra wary and skittish, disappearing or halting their calls when we turned our attention in their direction.

 There were two spots in particular that finally yielded decent bird activity without having to venture too far from the car: Lost Creek and Pine Creek Canyon.
-At Lost Creek, we spotted Woodhouse’s Scrub-Jays and heard the unmistakable screechy call of a Juniper Titmouse – the two lifers we would pick up from the trip.
+At Lost Creek, we spotted Woodhouse’s Scrub-Jays and heard the unmistakable scratchy call of a Juniper Titmouse – the two lifers we would pick up from the trip.
 A couple of Verdin briefly showed.
 Spotted Towhees and White-crowned Sparrows were plentiful.

 American Robin